qlstico/QL/README.md

 **Table Contents Grid View**

 Upon entering a table, a grid is generated comprised of all of it's contents.
-You may single click to select a row, prompting the `Remove Row` button to appear to give the option of deletion.
+You may single-click to select a row, prompting the `Remove Row` button to appear to give the option of deletion.

 ![Table Grid View](https://user-images.githubusercontent.com/46896778/60852582-441f2880-a1c6-11e9-82e5-1bae0064f91b.png)

 Double-clicking a row sets that row into edit mode for you to modify any of the row's contents.
-Upon changing and item, you may hit submit to update your table with these changes.
+Upon changing any item(s), you may hit submit to update your table with these changes.
 Any errors in updating will be reported back to you.

 ![Submission Error](https://user-images.githubusercontent.com/46896778/60852776-230b0780-a1c7-11e9-8618-6f80adbe7de7.png)